dcuwci/react-django-decoupled-app/README.md

 ## LocalStack Integration

-Both development and production modes support LocalStack for S3 storage:
+Both development and production modes use LocalStack exclusively for S3 storage:

 - Automatic bucket creation
+- All file uploads stored in simulated S3
-- Fallback to local storage if LocalStack unavailable
+- No local file storage fallback
 - Health checks and retry logic
+- Migration script available to move existing files to S3

 ## Security Features (Production)